 Career success is perhaps one of the easiest things to see in one’s BaZi.

-This is perhaps the most obvious truth and it ties in with my post on the Bad BaZi Chart vs Good BaZi chart debate.
+This is perhaps the most obvious truth and ties in with my post on the Bad BaZi Chart vs Good BaZi chart debate.

 Career Success Is Ultimately Still About Mindset

 People might ask, “But what if we don’t have control of our environment?
 We can’t choose where we end up and it’s affecting me!”
 I’d ask you to challenge that assumption.
-First of all, you do have control of your environment and you are not an inanimate object, but from my conversations with friends and clients, most of us don’t do anything about it.
-Life simply becomes chasing one paycheque after another in hopes of a bigger one coming.
+First of all, you have control of your environment and are not an inanimate object, but from my conversations with friends and clients, most of us don’t do anything about it.
+Life becomes chasing one paycheque after another in hopes of a bigger one coming.
 There is nothing inherently wrong with this, and if you enjoy it, but all means go ahead.

 Chinese metaphysics is a study of nature’s laws, and you can be sure your life is a reflection of this too.
 Let me give you an example.

 In one of my earlier blog posts, I mentioned that if you observe an environment where a particular species is thriving (it can be plants or animals), you will notice hardly any weak plants or animals around.
 A lush landscape of flowers will only allow the more robust plants to survive, and the weak ones become fertilizer.
 You won’t see a weak plant around for long.
 If we were talking about animal packs, the weak ones would have already perished and some species even sacrifice these weaker ones for the pack’s sake.

 It is not different in real life.
 It’s either you end up the more vigorous plant or stronger organism, or end up being the fertilizer.
 It’s just like what we see in nature.
 I’m not saying all this to demean people having challenges or going through harsh times, just that it is my job as a practitioner to convey what Chinese metaphysics laws mean.
 It is a very cruel way of describing reality but it is how it is whether you like it or not.